-News about HER LIMITLESS HER
+Reviews of HER LIMITLESS HER

-“…a poet who deals in ecstatically charged invocations.
-She is at once a shaman expressionist, cultural historian and eco-defender…some (poems) read like read like lost epistles, spells and incantations, while others still are like transcripts to lyrical interrogations of time and memory, love and motherhood, towns and coasts, the tidelines of life and death.”
+"Robinson writes with the foreknowledge that no experience or perception can be replicated, and thus the forms of her poems represent this.
+They are open and restless.
+Some read like lost epistles, spells and incantations, while others still are like transcripts to lyrical interrogations of time and memory, love and motherhood; towns and coasts, the tidelines of life and death.
+Robinson’s language is earthy and primal, and always active.

 Hoopla Series from Makaro Press